East-Central Minnesota Pride

-East-Central Minnesota Pride is the yearly celebration of the lesbian, gay, bisexual, and transgender (LGBT) residents in the rural area near Pine City, Minnesota, United States.
-At the time of its inception, it was just one of two prides held in a rural community in the U.S. It was also the first pride gathering held outside of a metropolitan area in Minnesota.
+East-Central Minnesota Pride is the yearly celebration of the lesbian, gay, bisexual, transgender, and queer (LGBTQ) residents in the rural area near Pine City, Minnesota, United States.
+At the time of its inception, it was the first rural community in the U.S. to hold a Pride It was also the first pride gathering held outside of a metropolitan area in Minnesota.
 The celebration is held during the first weekend in June in Pine City, Minnesota.

 Background

 East Central Minnesota is made of Pine, Isanti, Chisago, Kanabec, and Mille Lacs counties.
 The 2010 US Census identified Pine City and its surrounding area home to one of the highest concentration same-sex coupled households of any non-metropolitan areas in the state.
 To recognize the 5th anniversary of the East Central Men’s Circle which provides support to gay, bisexual, transgender, and questioning men in the area, a picnic was held in 2005.
 Hundreds of people turned out for the occasion.
 This event is recognised as the first East Central Minnesota Pride event.
 East-Central Minnesota Pride became an official nonprofit in 2010.
 In 2020 the event was canceled to help prevent the spread of COVID-19.